Expat Turks begin casting votes for June 24 elections

-Turkish citizens living abroad have started casting votes for Turkey's June 24 snap presidential and parliamentary elections.
+Turkish citizens living abroad started casting votes Thursday in Turkey's snap presidential and parliamentary elections, amid sharp divisions of opinion over President Recep Tayyip Erdogan's record.

-Voting began on Thursday at airports and border gates in Turkey as well as in Turkish diplomatic missions in 60 countries.
+Voting for the June 24 elections began at airports and border gates in Turkey as well as in Turkish diplomatic missions in 60 countries.
 The expatriate polls close on June 19.

 Some 3 million expatriate Turks are eligible to vote in the elections that are being held more than a year earlier than scheduled.
 Nearly half of them — 1.4 million — live in Germany, where polling stations have been set up in 13 cities.